rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 TLS_VALIDATE         = true
 # Timeout for API requests, in seconds
 API_TIMEOUT          = 10
-# Optimization of bulk queries from the NetBox API
+# Optimization of bulk queries to the NetBox API
 [NB_API_PARAMS]
 interfaces_block_size = 4
 cables_block_size =     64

 # Topology name, optional.
 Alternatively, use the --name argument
 TOPOLOGY_NAME        = 'DemoSite'
-# Output format to be used for export: 'gml' | 'cyjs' | 'clab'.
+# Output format to use for export: 'gml' | 'cyjs' | 'clab'.
 Alternatively, use the --output argument
 OUTPUT_FORMAT        = 'clab'
-# Override output directory.
+# Overwrite output directory.
 By default, a subdirectory corresponding to the topology name will be created.
 Alternatively, use the --dir argument.
 Environment variables are supported
 OUTPUT_DIR           = '$HOME/nrx'
-# Search path for templates.
+# Path for template searching.
 The default path is ['./templates','$HOME/.nr/templates'].
 Environment variables are supported
 TEMPLATES_PATH       = ['./templates','$HOME/.nr/custom','$HOME/.nr/templates']
 # Path to the platform map.
 If not provided, 'platform_map.yaml' in the current directory is checked first, and then in the TEMPLATES_PATH folders.
 Environment variables are supported
 PLATFORM_MAP         = '$HOME/.nr/platform_map.yaml'